Pumpkin3D/Pumpkin3D/README.md

     <h3>Prerequisites</h3>
   </p>
   <p>
-    Python: You will need Python to run the most advanced parts of pumpkin in terms of it's code.
+    .net: You will need .net to run the most advanced parts of pumpkin in terms of it's code.
 Along with that it will probably be installed already on your os.
   </p>
   <p>
     Futra: Our own in house Lua runtime, you need this to test and run projects you develop.